frankban/thedude/README.md

 ### Canceling tasks

-Tasks can be canceled with the *cancel* method, which returns whether the operation succeeded.
+Tasks can be canceled with the *task.cancel()* method, which returns whether the operation succeeded.
 A task is successfully canceled when its status is *dude.PROCRASTINATING*.
 From the example above:
 ```javascript
 calc.sum(2, 3);